+((iv) Surface water, sediments, and hydrology.
+Surface water, sediments, and the hydrology of the site must be investigated to adequately characterize:

+(A) The areal and vertical distribution and concentrations of hazardous substances in surface water and sediments;

+(B) Significant hydrologic features, such as:

+(I) Surface drainage patterns and quantities;

+(II) Areas of erosion and sediment deposition, including estimates of sedimentation rates;

+(III) Surface waters, including flow rates;

+(IV) Floodplains; and

-A) Surface water and sediments.
-Investigations of surface water and sediments to characterize significant hydrologic features such as: Surface drainage patterns and quantities, areas of erosion and sediment deposition, surface waters, floodplains, and actual or potential hazardous substance migration routes towards and within these features.
-(Sufficient surface water and sediment sampling shall be performed to adequately characterize the areal and vertical distribution and concentrations of hazardous substances.
-Properties of surface and subsurface sediments that are likely to influence the type and rate of hazardous substance migration, or are likely to affect the ability to implement alternative cleanup actions shall be characterized.
+(IV) Actual or potential hazardous substance migration routes towards and within these features; and

+C) The properties of surface and subsurface sediments that are likely to affect the type and rate of hazardous substance migration, the potential for recontamination, or the ability to implement cleanup action alternatives;

+((v) Air and soil vapor.
+The air and soil vapor must be evaluated and, where appropriate, sampled to adequately characterize the potential impacts of vapor migration on subsurface soil gas, on air quality within current and future buildings or other structures, and on outdoor ambient air;

-D) Air.
-An evaluation of air quality impacts, including sampling, where appropriate, and information regarding local and regional climatological characteristics which are likely to affect the hazardous substance migration such asseasonal patterns of rainfall, the magnitude and frequency of significant storm events, temperature extremes, prevailing wind direction, variations in barometric pressure, and wind velocity.
+(vi) Climate.
+Sufficient information must be collected on current and projected local and regional climatological characteristics that are likely to affect the migration of hazardous substances or the resilience of cleanup action alternatives.
+Relevant characteristics can include temperature extremes, rise in sea level, seasonal patterns of rainfall, the magnitude and frequency of extreme storm events, the potential for landslides, prevailing wind direction and velocity, variations in barometric pressure, and the potential for wildfires;

+((vii) Land use.
+Sufficient information must be collected on:

-E) Land use.
-Information regarding present and proposed land and resource uses and zoning for the site and potentially affected areas and
+(A) The present and proposed land and resource uses, comprehensive plan, and zoning for the site and potentially affected areas; and

-(information characterizing human and ecological populations that are reasonably likely to be exposed or potentially exposed to the release based on such use.
+(B) Human and ecological populations that are reasonably likely to be exposed or potentially exposed to the release based on such uses;

-(F) Natural resources and ecological receptors.
-(I) Information to determine the impact or potential impact of the hazardous substance from the facility on natural resources and ecological receptors, including any information needed to conduct a terrestrial ecological evaluation, under WAC 173-340-7492 or 173-340-7493, or to establish an exclusion under WAC 173-340-7491.
+(viii) Natural resources and ecological receptors.
+(Sufficient information must be collected to determine the impact or potential impact of hazardous substances on natural resources and ecological receptors, including any information needed to conduct a terrestrial ecological evaluation or establish an exclusion under WAC 173-340-7490 through 173-340-7494.

-(II) Where appropriate, a terrestrial ecological evaluation may be conducted so as to avoid duplicative studies of soil contamination that will be remediated to address other concerns, such as protection of human health.
+((A) Where appropriate, a terrestrial ecological evaluation may be conducted so as to avoid duplicative studies of soil contamination that will be remediated to address other concerns, such as protection of human health.
 This may be accomplished by evaluating residual threats to the environment after cleanup action alternatives for human health protection have been developed.
 If this approach is used, the remedial investigation may be phased.
 Examples of sites where this approach may not be appropriate include: A site contaminated with a hazardous substance that is primarily an ecological concern and will not obviously be addressed by the cleanup action for the protection of human health, such as zinc; or a site where the development of a human health based remedy is expected to be a lengthy process, and postponing the terrestrial ecological evaluation would cause further harm to the environment.

-III) If it is determined that a simplified or site-specific terrestrial ecological evaluation is not required under WAC 173-340-7491, the basis for this determination shall be included in the remedial investigation report.
+((B) If a simplified or site-specific terrestrial ecological evaluation is not required under WAC 173-340-7491, the basis for the determination must be included in the remedial investigation report;